Skip to main content

 Montana WILD Field Trips

 Schools and youth groups may visit Montana WILD and participate in a variety of conservation education programs, free of charge.
 All schools and groups are welcome to visit the center and explore the exhibit hall but Montana WILD only provides organized educational programs for 4th-12th grades.
-If you have students 3rd grade and younger, check out the "Growing up WILD " tab below.
+If you have students 3rd grade and younger, an instructor must have taken our "Growing Up WILD" trainign before bringing students to the center for formalized programs.

 If you wish to bring your school or youth group to Montana WILD, read the below program descriptions, then visit our calendar.
 Click “Make Reservation” and select the date and time you would like to visit the center.
 Make sure to include which programs you would like to participate in.
 A member of our staff will review the reservation request and will be in contact regarding a schedule, permission slips, and other details of your visit.